cesarvr/blog/content/post/prometheus.md

   # <HTML...
 ```

-# Adding Container
+## New Container

-Adding a new container is very simple, we just need to modify the configuration in charge of our application deployment:
+To add a new container, we just need to modify deployment configuration:

 We need to lookup the available deployment configurations by running this command: